 - May be more likely to adopt maladaptive behaviors, such as self-medication with alcohol, food, or other substances

-If your tendency toward neuroticism is causing you distress, or pushing you toward depression, anxiety, phobias, or addictions you should certainly consider seeking counseling or therapy to help manage your feelings and move toward wellness.
+If your neurotic tendency is causing you distress or pushing you toward depression, anxiety, phobias, or addictions you should certainly consider seeking counseling or therapy to help manage your feelings and move toward emotional stability.
 Therapy can help you effectively manage stress and anxiety, which may help you prevent neurotic behavior.

 But remember, being “neurotic” is not a medical condition or even a diagnosable mood disorder.
 It is a personality trait and a state of being that some of us tend to have more of than others.
-Living with a higher dose of neuroticism than most people can be challenging and therapy modalities like Cognitive Behavioral Therapy (CBT) have been helpful for people who feel that their neurotic tendencies are taking over.
+Living with a higher dose of neuroticism than most people can be challenging.
+However, therapy modalities like online cognitive behavioral therapy (CBT) have been helpful for people who feel that their neurotic traits are taking over.

-From the examples provided, it might seem like neuroticism is wholly negative, but rest assured that having a small and manageable amount of neuroticism in your life can actually be a good thing!
+From the examples provided, it might seem like neurotic behavior is wholly negative, but rest assured that having a small and manageable amount of neuroticism in your life can actually be a good thing.

 As Daniel Nettle, who wrote the book Personality: What Makes You the Way You Are, explains, neurotic people are “strivers” and tend to have an inner, self-directed drive to succeed.
 In addition, the tendency toward “rumination” that is often wrapped up in neuroses can be an asset if you are working in a detail-oriented job or one that requires in-depth thinking and analysis.

-Additionally, since neurotics people are more prone to negative emotions, Dr. Naragon-Gainey argues that they can also possess more emotional depth, “They have more experience handling negative emotions, which, though difficult, can also make them deeper, and facilitate empathy and understanding for other people’s struggles,” she explained.
+Additionally, since neurotic people are more prone to negative feelings, Dr. Naragon-Gainey argues that they can also possess more emotional depth, “They have more experience handling negative emotions, which, though difficult, can also make them deeper, and facilitate empathy and understanding for other people’s struggles,” she explained.